Fellowships

 The Science, Technology, and Research Scholars Program (STARS)

-What is it?
 The Science, Technology and Research Scholars (STARS) Program, administered by the Yale College Dean’s Office, is designed to support women, minorities, economically underprivileged, and other historically underrepresented students in the sciences, engineering, and mathematics.
 Through the generosity of Yale donors, the STARS program provides undergraduates an opportunity to combine course-based study, research, mentorship, networking, and career planning in the fields of science and technology.
 The program seeks to improve student performance and persistence rates in all STEM disciplines.

-There are currently three components to the STARS Program: STARS Summer and STARS II have research funding available, but students must complete STARS I to be eligible.
+There are currently three components to the STARS Program:

-« The STARS I Program provides seminars, networking, mentorship, and professional development tailored for first-year undergraduates.
+1. The STARS I Program provides seminars, networking, mentorship, and professional development tailored for first-year undergraduates.

-« The STARS Summer Research Program combines individual on-campus research with academic support and course credit.
+2. The STARS Summer Research Program combines individual on-campus research with academic support and course credit.

-« The STARS II Program supports individual student research beginning in the fall semester of the junior year, through the following summer, and both semesters of the senior year.
+3. The STARS II Program supports individual student research beginning in the fall semester of the junior year, through the following summer, and both semesters of the senior year.

 Merit-Based Fellowships

-What is it?
 The Office of Fellowships offers several subject and concentration-specific summer fellowships.
-Fellowships typically support purposeful activities that play into students’ academic or career goals such as internships, research, public service projects, and language learning.
+Fellowships typically support purposeful activities that relate to students’ academic or career goals, such as internships, research, public service projects, and language learning.
 The Student Grants Database is home to all of the fellowship opportunities that may match the project a student is looking to undertake.
-The Office of Fellowships offers many in-person information sessions and workshops throughout the academic year and their website has several online information sessions and workshops available.
-The Office of Fellowships also offers advising for students who have more questions or need specific guidance on the application process.
-In addition, students can sign up for a 15-minute general advising appointment or a 30-minute appointment with an advisor.

-First-semester seniors can apply for summer fellowships as long as they will have matriculated at Yale in either the fall or spring following the summer experience.
+First-semester seniors can apply for summer fellowships as long as they will be matriculated at Yale in either the fall or spring following the summer experience.
 There are also many fellowships available to support research, language learning, or further study after graduation.
 Students can learn more by searching the Student Grants Database.

 Office of Career Strategy (OCS) Professional Development Reimbursement